M4p4/nextjs-redis-cache/README.md

-# nextjs-redis-cache
+# Next.js Redis Cache

-A **Redis Cache** for **NextJs Framework** that supports expiration after a given time and also compress the data in memory.
+A **Redis Cache** for **Next.js Framework** that supports expiration after a given time and also compress the data in memory.
 Perfect to speed up server side data collection even on a large scale.

 ### Installation